obenchekroun/cry-baby-hadi/README.md

 ## About the model

 The codebase for training the model is currently not included in this repository due to its preliminary state.
-If there is interest, I plan to refine and share it.
+See original repository for updates.

 ### Training data